 Choose the first option to get your WordPress preinstalled using SiteGround Account Setup Wizard.

 Choose the type of website.
 Under software, pick “WordPress”

 Choose login details for WordPress.
+Your admin email can be your personal email.
 Make sure you write down your username and password because you will use it a lot to work later on.